RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 ## Persistent thumbnail caching

-Diffusion Toolkit now creates a `dt_thumbnails.db` file in every directory where an indexed image is located the first time the thumbnails are viewed.
-Since thumbails are now persisted, your thumbnails will now load a LOT faster, even after closing and reopening Diffusion Toolkit.
+Diffusion Toolkit now creates a `dt_thumbnails.db` file in each directory containing indexed images the first time thumbnails are viewed.
+With thumbnails now saved to disk, they load significantly faster—even after restarting the application.

-This means less churn on your hard disk, which really helps for people who use disk based storage.
-This is also great news for people with larger images as they won't have to regenerate the thumbnails every time.
+This reduces disk activity, which is especially helpful for users with disk-based storage.
+It's also great news for those working with large images, as thumbnails no longer need to be regenerated each time.

-Thumbnails are saved at the size you have selected, and will be replaced if you change your settings.
+Thumbnails are stored at the size you've selected in your settings and will be updated if those settings change.

-Note: Thumbnails are stored unencrypted in a SQLite database in JPG format, and can be viewed by anyone with a SQLite browser.
+**Note:** Thumbnails are saved in JPG format within an unencrypted SQLite database and can be viewed using any SQLite browser.

-## Change Folder Path
+## Change Root Folder Path

 You can now change the path of a root folder and all the images under it.
 This only changes the paths of the folders and images in the database and assumes that the images already exist in the target folder, otherwise they will be unavailable.